The International Engineering Program offers programs for both undergraduate and graduate students.

 One of the most widely spoken languages in the world, fluency in Spanish is a necessity for many global engineering careers.
 The demand for culturally sophisticated bilingual professionals capable of functioning in our diverse global marketplace is expected to increase in the coming years, especially as the economies of Europe and Latin America expand.
 Even here in the United States, Spanish is spoken widely at engineering firms.

 Spanish IEP students study abroad in Spain, Mexico or Chile.
 Spanish partner universities include the University of Navarra, University of Cantabria and University of Zaragoza.
 In Mexico, the program partners with the Monterrey Institute of Technology and Higher Education, and in Chile, with Pontificia Universidad Católica de Valparaiso in Chile.
-After their semester at a partner university, students complete paid internships in Spain or in Latin America.
-Students have interned at Hilti in Spain and Texas Instruments in Mexico among other companies.
+After their semester at a partner university, students complete paid internships (paid either by the company or scholarship) in Spain or in Latin America.
+Students have interned at Hilti in Spain and Sensata in Mexico, among other companies.

 IEP students earn a degree in one of eight engineering disciplines.
 All engineering programs focus on developing engineers who can innovate and thrive in our constantly changing global community.
 Click a discipline to learn more about the engineering program.